19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 (a) if the registered supplier has procured the registration by providing any particulars, information or document, or by making any statement or representation, to the Director-General which is false or misleading in any material particular;

-(b) if the Director-General is satisfied that the registered supplier has contravened any term or condition of the registration; or
+(b) if the Director-General is satisfied that the registered supplier has contravened any term or condition of the registration;

+(c) if the registered supplier has been convicted of an offence under section 40C(2) for supplying registrable goods that do not meet the prescribed minimum energy efficiency standards; or

-(c) in the event of such other occurrence or in such other circumstances as may be prescribed.
+(d) in the event of such other occurrence or in such other circumstances as may be prescribed.

+[12/2011 wef 01/09/2011]

 (3) The Director-General may revoke the registration of any registered goods by a registered supplier after giving notice to the registered supplier and after such inquiry as the Director-General thinks fit if he is satisfied —

 (a) that the registered goods do not conform with the results of any test or examination declared by the registered supplier;

+(aa) that the registered goods do not meet the prescribed minimum energy efficiency standards;

 (b) that a modification to the registered goods has resulted in a change that affects the performance of the registered goods;